LOVE'S PHILOSOPHY (POEM):

 Kristine Kathryn Rusch usually writes romance under the name Kristine Grayson.
 Occasionally, though, she will commit romance under her real name (Rusch).
 If you liked her novelettes in this issue, pick up The Death of Davy Moss, the romance novel she’s most proud of.
 To find out more about her work, go to www.kriswrites.com.
-This is the author’s second appearance in Heart’s Kiss.
+This is the author’s third appearance in Heart’s Kiss.

 by Kristine Kathryn Rusch